This vegan shepherd’s pie is amazingly delicious and whips up quite quickly!

-Whether you want this vegan shepherd’s pie for Thanksgiving Dinner or you are just meal prepping for the week, you can make some or all of this recipe in advance!
+Whether you want this easy vegan shepherd’s pie for Thanksgiving Dinner or you are just meal prepping for the week, you can make some or all of this recipe in advance!

-Option 1: You can just saute the filling and lentils and put in an air-tight container in the fridge until you are ready.
-Then, you just make the mashed potatoes the day of and bake to perfection!
+Option 1: You can just saute the filling and lentils and put them in an air-tight container in the fridge until you are ready.
+Then, you just make the mashed potatoes the day of and bake them to perfection!

 Option 2: You make the mashed potatoes in advance and store them in the fridge.
-You also boil the lentils and store in an air-tight container.
+You also boil the lentils and store them in an air-tight container.
 The day you make the vegan shepherd’s pie you just make the veggie filling and combine the lentils and bake.

 Option 3: You make the whole thing in advance and put the vegan cottage pie in plastic wrap in the fridge.
-The day of, you will bake the whole thing for about 20-30 minutes.
+On the day of, you will bake the whole thing for about 20-30 minutes.
 It needs to bake longer as the filling and mashed potatoes are starting out cold instead of warm.

 Storing And Reheating The Veggie Shepherd’s Pie

-Just put the whole casserole dish in a plastic bag and store in the fridge for 1-2 days.
+Just put the whole casserole dish in a plastic bag and store it in the fridge for 1-2 days.

 For longer storage, cut individual pieces and store the vegan lentil shepherd’s pie in an air-tight container in the fridge for 3-5 days.